Welcome to Reception

 Squirrels

-PPA class teacher cover: Mrs Tisdale (every other Wednesday)
+PPA class teacher cover: Mrs Tisdale (every other Monday)

-Teaching Assistants: Miss Arnold
+Teaching Assistants: Mrs Watkins and Miss Lloyd

-Speech and Language Teaching Assistant: Mrs Lloyd
+Speech and Language Teaching Assistants: Mrs Lloyd and Mrs Newman

 Dates for your diary